Skip to main content

 Course Overview

-Students will be introduced to key concepts, practices, and policies in the field of professional youth whilst examining national and global issues that can have an impact on youth work and young people.
-Students develop empathetic skills in communication, psychology and youth justice whilst experiencing two different forms of work placement in community settings.
-All students will also have the opportunity to undertake two work placements, as part of their studies.
+Students will be introduced to key concepts, practices, and policies in the field of professional youth work while examining national and global issues that can impact youth work and young people.
+Students develop empathetic skills in communication, psychology, and youth justice while experiencing two different forms of work placement in youth work settings.

 Graduates of this course are eligible to receive an NSETS endorsement.
-NSETS are the North South Education and Training Standards Committee for Youth Work, which is responsible for the professional endorsement of youth work courses on the island of Ireland.
+NSETS is the North-South Education and Training Standards Committee for Youth Work, which is responsible for the professional endorsement of youth work courses on the island of Ireland.

 What makes this course different